 My interest in mindfulness began around 10 years ago when I started to gain insight in to my own stress and how it was affecting me in all aspects of my life; my relationships with others, my work and my confidence.

 In 2008 I was recommended a book on meditation. however it was several years before I plucked up the courage to attend an introduction to Buddhism and Mindfulness course and to start to really integrate mindfulness practice into my everyday life.

 I later discovered Breathworks, an organisation who have a focus on bringing Mindfulness to those living with chronic pain, illness and stress.
 In 2015 I attended their Mindfulness for Health Professional’s courses as a way to help me integrate my practice with my work as a nurse working with parents and children with disability..

 I was so inspired by the first course I decided to undertake their teacher training programme.
 I am now an accredited Breathworks teacher and qualified to deliver courses on their behalf.

-I have also undertaken training to deliver an 8 week Mindful Parenting programme that was developed in the University of Amsterdam by Prof. Susan Bogels.
-I am currently facilitating a pilot of this in Sheffield in Child Mental Health services.
+I have also undertaken training by Prof. Susan Bogels to deliver her eight- week Mindful Parenting programme which was developed in Amsterdam.
+I have delivered it in a number of settings in Sheffield including NHS Child and Adolescent Mental Health services.

 I am passionate that Mindfulness can make a difference to people’s life as it has to mine and continue to develop MindBodyFeeling in the hope of bringing mindfulness to as many people as I can in an accessible and affordable way.